Crate feoxdb

 • JSON Patch Support: RFC 6902 compliant partial updates for JSON values

-• Atomic Operations: Increment/decrement counters atomically
+• Atomic Operations: Compare-and-swap (CAS) and atomic counters

 • CLOCK Cache: Efficient cache eviction algorithm